brevzin/cpp_proposals/3294_code_injection/code-injection.md

 2. Our main string formatting mechanism, `format`, uses `{}` for replacement fields, which means actual braces - which show up in C++ a lot - have to be escaped.
 It also likely isn't the most compile-time efficient API, so driving reflection off of it might be suboptimal.
 3. You don't get syntax highlighting for injected code strings.
 They're just strings.
 Perhaps we could introduce a new kind of string literal that syntax highlighters could recognize, but that seems like pre-emptively admitting defeat.
 4. Errors happen at the point of *injection*, not at the point where you're writing the code.
 And the injection could happen very far away from the code.
+5. There is no natural way to interpolate reflection values, and that is quite desirable (e.g. we attempted to use `qualified_name_of()` to inject a type name, but that's not robust - and `qualified_name_of()` is hard to get right anyway).

 But string injection offers an extremely significant advantage that's not to be underestimated: everyone can deal with strings and strings already just support everything, for all future evolution, without the need for a large API.